ewrogers/SleepHunter4/README.md

 - Removed load/save buttons from toolbar.
 - Increased spacing between toolbar buttons.
 - Removed Notifications and Debug tabs from Settings window.
+- Updated About tab in Settings window with new contact information.